thedojoseries/kubernetes/README.md

 ## Ingress vs Services

-Although you can use [Services](https://kubernetes.io/docs/concepts/services-networking/service/) to expose applications to the Internet via Load Balancers, for this challenge use [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) instead.
+Although you can use [Services](https://kubernetes.io/docs/concepts/services-networking/service/) to expose applications to the Internet using Load Balancers, for this challenge use [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) instead.
 Ingress resources are powerful as it allows you to smartly route traffic to multiple backend services.
-If you read the documentation, you will notice that you need an Ingress Controller before you can deploy Ingress resources. **Your cluster already has an Ingress Controller that we deployed for you.
-Take a look at the pods in the ingress namespace.** (This is the Ingress Controller implementation we are using)[https://github.com/kubernetes/ingress-nginx].
+If you read the documentation, you will notice that you need an Ingress Controller before you can deploy Ingress resources. **Your cluster already has an Ingress Controller that was already deployed for you.
+Take a look at the pods in the ingress namespace.** [This is the Ingress Controller implementation we are using](https://github.com/kubernetes/ingress-nginx).
-To link your Ingress resource to the controller that has been deployed, use the following piece of code in each of the Ingress definition files:
+To link your Ingress resource to the controller that has been deployed, use the following [Annotation](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/) in each of the Ingress definition files:

 ```
 kind: Ingress